well-typed/memory-usage-zurihac-2021/README.md

    First the `gcRoots :: DebugM [ClosurePtr]` are requested.
 3. The `count :: [ClosurePtr] -> DebugM CensusStats` function is a built-in traversal which counts the number and size of reachable closures.
-4. The `run :: Debuggee -> DebugM a -> IO a` function executates the analysis.
+4. The `run :: Debuggee -> DebugM a -> IO a` function executes the analysis.
 5. The analysed program is then resumed `resume :: Debuggee -> IO ()`.
 6. Before finally the result of the census is printed.